XieJChris/Megaregolith-Mercury/README.md

 # Megaregolith-Mercury
-Supplementary for Influence of Megaregolith on the thermal evolution of Mercury's silicate shell
+Supplementary for Influence of Megaregolith on the thermal evolution of Mercury's silicate shell.
+This